 Assistive technology grant for students with disabilities

-The scheme applies to a student with a physical disability or a general learning disability who has a communications disability that makes ordinary communication through speech and writing impossible.
+To get a grant, a student must have a physical disability or a general learning disability that makes ordinary communication through speech and writing impossible.

 The Board of Management of the school is responsible for insurance, maintenance, repair and service charges.
 One teacher should be given the responsibility for managing the equipment and making sure that it is used effectively in the school.

 Applications for students with visual or hearing impairment should be made to the Visiting Teacher Service for Children with Sensory Impairment.
-The Visiting Teacher Service will advise the SENO about the relevant requirement for a student’s needs.
+The Visiting Teacher Service will then advise the SENO.

-You can get additional information on ICT for Special Education Needs on the National Centre for Technology in Education (NCTE) website and the National Educational Psychological Service (NEPS) webpage on the Department of Education and Skills website.
+You can get more information on ICT for Special Education Needs on the National Centre for Technology in Education (NCTE) website and the the National Educational Psychological Service (NEPS).

 A school can appeal the decision where: